Most recently updated on December 26, 2021

 In the 1930s, the Colorado River crossing was where many Dust Bowl refugees first entered California.
 Needles, in fact, is the Joad family’s first stop in John Steinbeck’s 1939 novel “The Grapes of Wrath.”

 The railroad industry dried up.
 Route 66 no longer brings in the traffic it once did.
 The long-standing Claypool’s Hardware store closed in 2002.
 A few years later, Mudshark Pizza followed.
 The town lost Bashas’, its last full-fledged grocery store, in 2014.
+It’s been without a grocery store for more than 7 years, but in December 2021 it was confirmed that the owner of The Market in nearby Laughlin, Nevada, will be opening a grocery outlet in the Needles Towne Center.

 In 2012, the city decided to see if the cannabis industry could revive the local economy.
 Voters overwhelmingly approved a 10 percent tax on cannabis businesses.
 Starting in 2015, city officials have approved more than 80 permits for cannabis-related businesses.